-BOCES 4 Science Program
+BOCES 4 Science Program CO-SER 502

-BOCES 4 Science is a K-5 unit resource program developed by teachers from our western New York JMT.
-The program has been designed to meet and exceed the newly adopted New York State Science Learning Standards (NYSSLS).
+BOCES 4 Science is a K-5 unit resource program developed by teachers from the Mid-West JMT.
+The program has been designed to meet and exceed the New York State Science Learning Standards (NYSSLS).
 The program emphasizes 3-Dimensional teaching, learning, and assessing by the incorporation of Cross Cutting Concepts, Disciplinary Core Ideas, and Science and Engineering Practices all within a real world context.
 There are currently 21 units available.
 The complete program addresses all of the NYSSLS performance expectations from K-5.

-2023-24 Unit cost: \$353 average cost per kit Consult www.boces4science.org.
+Unit cost: \$353 average cost per kit Consult www.boces4science.org